 Being a registered NDIS provider brings a range of benefits.
 This includes broadening the range of people you can deliver supports to and extending your online presence through the NDIS Provider Finder tool in the myplace provider portal.

 All NDIS providers across Australia are registered by the NDIS Quality and Safeguards Commission .

 The NDIS Code of Conduct applies to all providers of supports to NDIS participants whether registered or unregistered.

 The NDIA sets price limits for some supports to ensure NDIS participants receive value for money.

-Changes to prices are updated in response to market trends and changes in costs are outlined in the NDIS Price Guide.
+Changes to prices are updated in response to market trends and changes in costs are outlined in the NDIS Pricing Arrangements and Price Limits.